apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**At least 21 killed, thousands displaced by Brazil cyclone**
+**Huawei's new chip breakthrough likely to trigger closer US scrutiny, analysts say**

-You can read more about it [here](https://www.cbsnews.com/news/brazil-cyclone-several-killed-thousands-displaced-flooding-heavy-rains/).
+You can read more about it [here](https://www.reuters.com/technology/huaweis-new-chip-breakthrough-likely-trigger-closer-us-scrutiny-analysts-2023-09-05/).

 ## Requirements
 - Python 3.8